vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/7-rag-tekton.md

     ![minio-webhook-4.png](./images/minio-webhook-4.png)

 8. Now, you can download yet another syllabus that your choice from [RDU website](https://rdu-website-ai501.<CLUSTER_DOMAIN>) and upload it to `documents` bucket.
-You need to go to Object Browser > documents for it.
+You need to go to `Object Browser` > `documents` for it.

     ![minio-upload-pdf.gif](./images/minio-upload-pdf.gif)

-9. After you upload the PDF, go to OpenShift console > Pipelines and observe that a pipeline is triggered.
+9. After you upload the PDF, go to `OpenShift console` > `Pipelines` and observe that a pipeline is triggered.

     ![rag-tekton-pipeline.png](./images/rag-tekton-pipeline.png)

-10. And if you go nack to OpenShift AI console, you'll see that doc-ingestion Kubeflow Pipeline is running:
+10. And if you go back to the OpenShift AI console, you'll see that doc-ingestion Kubeflow Pipeline is running:

     ![rag-kfp-pipelinerun.png](./images/rag-kfp-pipelinerun.png)